Kelvindale

 Kelvindale (Dail Chealbhainn) is a district in the West End of the city of Glasgow, Scotland.
-Kelvindale shares the G12 postcode with the neighbouring residential districts of Kelvinside, Hillhead, Hyndland, Dowanhill, as well as Gartnavel General Hospital, Glasgow Clyde College (Anniesland) and the University of Glasgow, and is also close to the Anniesland and Wyndford areas of the city.
+Kelvindale shares the G12 postcode with the neighbouring residential districts of Kelvinside, Hillhead, Hyndland, Dowanhill and, as well as Gartnavel General Hospital, Glasgow Clyde College (Anniesland) and the University of Glasgow, and is also close to the Anniesland and Wyndford areas of the city.
 The area is characterised by traditional interwar housing, formed of tenements and semi-detached houses.

 Construction

+Before the 1920s, Kelvindale was grassland, with a cricket ground owned by the University of Glasgow.
+After World War One, the land started to be used for housing, which Glasgow needed.

-Construction started in the late 1920s with work being undertaken by the City Corporation.
+Construction started in the late 1920s, with work undertaken by the City Corporation.
 This was followed up in the early 1930s by the Glasgow-based housebuilding company Mactaggart & Mickel.
-The houses were intended for rent rather than for sale, they consisted of semi detached villas.
-A proportion of these houses were set aside for rent by Glasgow Corporation.
+The houses were intended for rent rather than for sale; they consisted of semi-detached villas.
+Some of these houses were set aside for rent by Glasgow Corporation.
 The Corporation extended the building down Kelvindale Road towards Collins Paper Mill.
-Subsequently in the 1930s the Western Heritable Investment Company extended the district considerably by building the last range of pre-war tenements at Dorchester Avenue, Ripon Drive, etc. between 1934 and 1938.
-These tenements are unique since they are built on concrete rafts due to the heavy mine workings in the district from the Garscube Estate.
-They were planned as four-storey, but due to Scots law they were reduced to three stories.
+In the 1930s the Western Heritable Investment Company then extended the district considerably by extending the range of pre-war tenements in Dorchester Avenue, Ripon Drive, etc. between 1934 and 1938.
+Unusually, these tenements are built on concrete rafts due to the heavy mine workings in the district from the Garscube Estate.
+They were planned as four-storey, but due to Scots law they were reduced to three storeys.